How to Legally Convert Your Garage to Living Space in Orange County, CA?

 While evaluating the existing state of the garage intended for conversion, it’s equally important to note whether or not there is a step between the garage floor and your homes existing living space.
 Such a step is most often found in attached garage units.
 According to the California construction building codes, In this situation you will need to level the garage flooring to be even with the home floor level.

-When you work with a design build firm you will get the benefit of your Designer be an expert space planner with the ability to get multiple uses out of spaces that you may not consider.
+When you work with a design build firm you will get the benefit of your Designer being an expert space planner with the ability to get multiple uses out of spaces that you may not consider.
 You may make this a work and play area depending on the hour of the day.
-Office by day with room for guests and a small kitchenette and when work is over the family room opens up and snacks are served while the bigscreen opens up.
+Office by day with room for guests and a small kitchen and when work is over the family room opens up and snacks are served while the big screen opens up.
 Your designer can show you options that will fit your life and the benefits you’re looking to gain with additional living space.

 Converting a Garage into a Bedroom

 Converting a garage to a bedroom space oftentimes entails many more building regulations and standards.
 While exploring your conversion possibilities, consider that Orange County homes are required to have a certain number of covered off-street parking spaces based upon a home’s square footage and/or number of bedrooms.
 Meaning that part of your garage conversion project will be adding an on-site parking space.